RosSlek/Books_sales_analysis/README.md

 ![image](https://github.com/RosSlek/Books_sales_analysis/assets/149397027/8a7d3646-d082-40c2-97e6-bbd1a4fa9c16)

 ## Conslusion
 From analysis we can see that business is not at a fast growing pace in a given period, even with a huge increase in books sold at year 2019, profits does not show significant improvement and strongly vary from quarter to quarter.
 Factors which are out of business control can have a huge impact on sales, because of the nature of selling goods.
-Clear example of this is second quarter of 2019.
+Clear example of this is second quarter of 2019, then National Education Policy changes took place.
 Sales have normal distribution between genders, days of the week or parts of the day.
 Special offers also does not play significant role.
 Also small percentage of products is responsible for half the sales, so a strategy to improve sales of other products might be an idea worth of consideration.